TheAimMeister/ChangeRobloxFont/README.md

 - Reduced the amount of I/O calls
 - Slight improvement in performance
 - Removed "All" operation, this is now become the standard operation
+- No longer need arial.ttf, instead you need to use Regular.ttf, Bold.ttf, Light.ttf

 Hotfix from v0.0.5a:
  - Fixed a typo that caused the face.png not to change (didn't threw an error when testing; Henche why the hotfix is late.)